Mountchicken/Efficient-Deep-Learning/Efficient_Training.md

 - The learning rate (schedule) you choose has a large impact on the speed of convergence as well as the generalization performance of your model. `Cyclical learning rate` and the `1Cycle learning rate` schedule seem to accelerate convergence.
 ![img](images/img15.JPG)
 - PyTorch implements both of these methods `torch.optim.lr_scheduler.CyclicLR` and `torch.optim.lr_scheduler.OneCycleLR`, see [here]() for more details.

+### 2.3.
+Best combination, Adam with 3e-4
+- The Adam optimizer with a learning rate of 3e-4 is a very good combinator.
+You can try this pair when your network does not converge, and if the network still does not converge, then you can at least rule out that it is a learning rate problem.